-Based on the biogas and biochemical methane potential analysis, the maximum methane (CH4) yield from anaerobic digestion of cassava peel was 60%, which is in agreement and within the range of previous reports on anaerobic digestion of cassava waste.
-Earlier, Aso et al., (2019) reported 54% as mean CH4 yield from the biogasification of cassava residue, while 58%, 57% and 59%CH4 was obtained by Ahou et al., (2019), Cuzin et al., (1990) and Manilal et al., (1990), respectively, for anaerobic digestion of cassava waste.
+Based on the biogas and biochemical methane potential analysis, the maximum methane (CH4) yield from anaerobic digestion of cassava peel was 60%, which agrees and is within the range of previous reports on anaerobic digestion of cassava waste.
+Earlier, Aso et al. (2019) reported 54% as mean CH4 yield from the biogasification of cassava residue, while 58%,57% and 59%CH4 was obtained by Cuzin et al. (1990); Ahou et al. (2019) and Manilal et al. (1990), respectively, for anaerobic digestion of cassava waste.

 This study has shown that anaerobic digestion of cassava waste produces biogas containing up to 60% CH4, which is an important energetic potential.
 This could be of value in improving the economies of farmers involved in cassava processing.
-Moreover, the amount of methane could be improved up to 90%, reducing the $CO_2$ content, with the use of pressurised batch reactor (Lemmer et al., 2017; Lindeboom et al., 2011).
+Moreover, the amount of methane could be improved up to 90%, reducing CO2content, with the use of pressurised batch reactor (Lindeboom et al. 2011; Lemmer et al. 2017).

-The biomethane methane potential for AD of cassava peel was found to be $0.8m^3/kgVS{added}$ , while maximum theoretical yield in biogas yield was $1.32m^3/kgVS{added}$ .
-In 2012, Roati et al. reported $0.72-1.61m^3/kgVS{added}$ biogas potential with 0.42-0.56% CH4 for processing cassava wastewater The theoretical biogas yield of $1.32m^3/kgVS{added}$ was found to be within the range of previous studies but higher, but close, when compared to the average experimental biogas yield of $\sim 1.0m^3/kgVS{added}$ .
+The biomethane methane potential for AD of cassava peel was found to be $0.8m^3/kgVS{added}$, while maximum theoretical yield in biogas yield was $1.32m^3/kgVS{added}$.
+In 2012, Roati et al.

+reported 0.72-1.61m3/kgVS{added} biogas potential with 0.42-0.56% CH4 for processing cassava wastewater.
+The theoretical biogas yield of $1.32 \text{m}^3/\text{kgVS}{\text{added}}$ was found to be within the range of previous study (Roati et al., 2012) but higher, but close, when compared to the average experimental biogas yield of ~1.0m3/kgVS{added}.
 This variation was expected as the Buswell's formula has been previously shown to overestimate yields, which could be majorly due to unaccounted microbial maintenance and biodegradability of substrate.
-Nevertheless, the application of stoichiometric method and biodegradability data was able to give reasonable estimation of specific methane yields (Labatut et al., 2011).
+Nevertheless, the application of stoichiometric method and biodegradability data was able to give reasonable estimation of specific methane yields (Labatut et al. 2011).

-3.3.
 Kinetic parameters

-The cumulative methane yields is presented in Figure 4.
-As shown in Figure 4, the correlation coefficient ( $R^2$ ) was ~0.91 for D1 and 0.96 for D2, while the first order decay constant (k) were 0.06 for D1 and 0.36 for D2.
-There are limited information on the kinetics parameter of cassava peel, however, the obtained data in present was compared with related organic waste.
-The obtained $R^2$ and k values were found in good agreement with previously reported data on AD of organic waste, as shown in Table 2.
-Labatut et al. (2011) reported $R^2$ of 0.93 using Buswells' formula and 091 for McCartys model.
-Fleck et al., (2017) obtained $R^2$ of 0.94 and 0.80 for anaerobic digestion of cassava process wastewater.
-Li et al., (2013) reported $R^2$ of 0.980 and 0.964, and k of 0.15 and 0.09, respectively for rice straw and wheat straw.
+The cumulative methane yields are presented in Figure 4.
+As shown in Figure 4, the correlation coefficient (\mathbb{R}^2) was 0.91 for D1 and 0.96 for D2, while the first order decay constant (k) were 0.06 for D1 and 0.36 for D2.
+There are limited information on the kinetics parameter of cassava peel in scientific literature, however, the obtained data in present study was compared